ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 (different community mints are available with creating a new realm or with applying plugin functionality like [Voter Stake Registry (VSR)](https://github.com/blockworks-foundation/voter-stake-registry).
 Members of the population may create a proposal (with or without instructions to be executed on successful voting).
-Only members of the group that created the proposal may vote for it (i.e., the proposal is created by the council, and only council members may vote for it), while the the members of the other population (members of the community) may veto the proposal.
+Only members of the group that created the proposal may vote for it (i.e., the proposal is created by the council, and only council members may vote for it), while the members of the other population (members of the community) may veto the proposal.
 In addition, the realm consists of other configuration parameters, it defines the rule when a new governance instance can be created.